Account Authority | Giving someone access to your accounts - NAB

 An Account Authority allows you to appoint someone as an 'authorised person(s)' to access and operate your NAB account.
 For example, in person at our branches, over the phone, or via NAB Internet Banking or Telephone Banking.

-Transact and amend allows someone the ability to transact on your account, plus the power to make changes to the account authority in the future.
+Transact & Amend allows someone to ‘Transact’ plus make changes to the Account Authority in the future.
 This includes adding, updating or removing other authorised person(s) and changing authority rules.

 Setting up Account Authorities